Seagate/cortx/doc/CORTX on JBOD.rst

 3. Install CentOS 7.7 (1908 release) operating system on all three servers in the future cluster.

   **Note**: The release must match exactly, as the other versions and distributions of Linux are not supported.
-You can verify the release by running the following commands:
+You can verify the release by running the following commands and view the appropriate outputs.

+ - **lsb_release -r**

+  - Appropriate Output: 7.7.1908

+ - **uname -r**

+  - Appropriate Output: 3.10.0-1062.el7.x86_64

 ******************************
 Installation of CORTX Software